 As noted above, the megasplay, a large OOST, branches from the master décollement ~50 km landward of the trench along the drilling transect and forms the trenchward boundary of the Kumano Basin.
 This forearc basin is filled by turbiditic sediments with a maximum thickness of ~2000 m.
 A pronounced continuous ridge of topography extending >120 km along strike is evident in swath-bathymetric and multichannel seismic data and is likely related to splay fault slip.
-Remotely operated vehicle (ROV) and submersible surveys reveal a very steep slope on both sides of the ridge, suggesting recent activity (Ashi et al., 2002, unpubl. data).
-This fault has been termed a megasplay because it differs markedly from other OOSTs in several respects:
+Remotely operated vehicle (ROV) and submersible surveys reveal a very steep slope on both sides of the ridge, suggesting recent activity (Ashi et al., 2002; J. Ashi, unpubl. data).
+This fault has been termed a megasplay because it differs mark-edly from other OOSTs in several respects:

-- It is continuous along strike, is associated with a significant break in seafloor slope, and is a strong seismic reflector, suggesting that it is a first-order structural element of the margin. - Significant long-term slip is documented by sequence boundaries and progressive landward tilting of strata in the Kumano Basin as observed in seismic reflection data (Fig. F2).
+• It is continuous along strike, is associated with a significant break in seafloor slope, and is a strong seismic reflector, suggesting that it is a first-order structural element of the margin.

-- The megasplay separates rocks with significantly higher seismic velocity on its landward side from rocks of lower seismic velocity toward the trench, suggesting that it represents a major mechanical discontinuity (Nakanishi et al., 2002). - It is geographically coincident with the updip termination of slip during the 1944 Tonankai event, as inferred from tsunami (Tanioka and Satake, 2001) and seismic (Kikuchi et al., 2003) waveform inversions, and recent structural studies indicate that it may have experienced coseismic slip (e.g., Park et al., 2002).
+- Significant long-term slip is documented by sequence boundaries and progressive landward tilting of strata in the Kumano Basin as observed in seismic reflection data (Fig. F2). - The megasplay separates rocks with significantly higher seismic velocity on its landward side from rocks of lower seismic velocity toward the trench, suggesting that it represents a major mechanical discontinuity (Nakanishi et al., 2002). - It is geographically coincident with the updip termination of slip during the 1944 Tonankai event, as inferred from tsunami (Tanioka and Satake, 2001; Baba and Cummins, 2005) and seismic (Kikuchi et al., 2003; Ichinose et al., 2003) waveform inversions and recent structural studies, which indicate that it may have experienced coseismic slip (e.g., Park et al., 2002).